blitzagency/cookiecutter-django/{{cookiecutter.project_slug}}/docs/heroku-setup.md

 > __Note:__ Grab your heroku email / password and wait for the Heroku login prompt.

-After the deploy completes successfully, type `heroku go` to open the app in your default browser.
+After the deploy completes successfully, type `heroku open` to open the app in your default browser.

 ## Troubleshooting